SEE-GEO/regn/doc/source/jupyter_notebook.rst

 First, we need to perform some configurations on your remote machine to ensure a secure connection to the notebook server.
-To do so, execute the following steps on your remote machine:
+To do so, execute the following steps on the remote machine:

 Setup a password
 ^^^^^^^^^^^^^^^^

-Setup a password to access your jupyter server by running the following on your terminal and entering a secure password.
+Setup a password to access your jupyter notebook server by running the following on the command line and entering a secure password.

 .. code-block:: bash

 jupyter notebook password

 Enable HTTPS
 ^^^^^^^^^^^^

-You should https to log on to your notebook server to avoid your password being sent in clear text.
+You should use https to log on to your notebook server to avoid your password being sent in clear text.
 Todo so you need to setup a certificate:

 .. code-block:: bash

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ~/.jupyter/mykey.key -out ~/.jupyter/mycert.pem

+The command will prompt you to enter a number of descriptive fields, it sufficient if you just enter your name and email address and leave the rest blank.

 Starting jupyter
 ----------------

 First, open a new tmux window by issuing the :code:`tmux` command from the command line.
-You can of course skip this step and jump to the second stop, but then it will be killed when you log out from your ssh session.
+You can of course skip this step and jump to the second stop, but then your server will be killed when you log out from your ssh session.

 .. code-block:: bash